Lower School Arts

-The Orff-Schulwerk approach is used in all 1st-5th grade music classes.
-Students in grades 1 and 2 begin their exploration of rhythm, melody, harmony, form, and timbre through singing, playing instruments, and movement.
-Recorder instruction begins in grade 3 and continues through grade 4 where it is used with Orff instruments, singing, and unpitched percussion instruments.
+The Orff-Schulwerk approach is used in Kindergarten-4th grade music classes.
+Students in grades K-2 explore core musical elements rhythm, melody, harmony, form, and timbre through singing, playing instruments, movement, improvisation, drama, and children's literature.
+Recorder instruction begins in grade 3 and continues through grade 4 where it is used with Orff instruments, singing, and World Music Drumming.
 Chorus is offered as an elective to students in grades 3 and 4.
-Students in grade 5 focus on ensemble repertoire with a variety of Orff-inspired pieces that incorporate elements of the World Music Drumming curriculum.
-All students in grades 1-5 are featured in numerous musical performances throughout the school year.
+All students in grades K-4 are featured in numerous musical performances throughout the school year.

 Lower School art classes kick off with dynamic discussions that preface student art projects based on the elements of design: line, color, shape, form, and texture.
 Students then roll up their sleeves and explore those elements in hands-on projects involving the use of clay, paints, beads, plaster, linoleum blocks, charcoal, and computers (to name just a few of our media).

 Also, in true independent school fashion, we reach for more.
 Students are introduced to a number of significant artists, learning about the artists' childhoods, lives, and their innovative art.
 Students then try out some of those innovative techniques in their own art.